 C. The Fundamental Dilemma

-The fundamental dilemma is this: the transaction fees have to be large enough to deter attackers (who might try to harass Layer1), but NOT large enough to deter users (who might want to switch to different Layer1).
+The fundamental dilemma is this: transaction fees must be large enough to deter attackers (who might try to harass Layer1), but NOT large enough to deter users (who might want to switch to different Layer1).
 But the final total, cannot be both large and small at once.

 Part 6.
 The Inevitability of Merged Mining